 The complex interweaving of past and future to generate an ideal form of economic engagement in the present is a prominent feature of this event and its community.
 This ideal form was always capitalist and entrepreneurial, with most of the speakers discussing how they had set up profit-making businesses to address the problems they saw.
 Companies included a solar farm in Wales (selling into the British National Grid), a Californian venture capital fund investing in eco-enterprises (and generating healthy returns on investment), a natural sea salt manufacturer (who supply Walkers’ crisps), a green supply chain consultant (working for Tesco), and a company providing cheaper loans than payday companies to the sub-prime poor of East London.
 In each case the business was presented as an ethical solution to the problems of social and environmental justice.
 There was never any suggestion that a profitable, capitalist business model might be incompatible with these goals.
-Indeed, it was seen as the best way to ‘Do’ something and make a difference.
+Indeed, it was generally seen as the best way to ‘Do’ something and make a difference.
 Engagement with capitalism was presented as a way to do good as well as make money.
-In this we see the Do Lectures as encapsulating an ‘even newer’ spirit of capitalism, in which the three dimensions of Boltanski and Chiapello’s (2005b, 164) model are combined.
+In this we might see the Do Lectures as encapsulating an ‘even newer’ spirit of capitalism, in which the three dimensions of Boltanski and Chiapello’s (2005b, 164) model are combined.
 The first dimension - ‘excitement’ - relates to the autonomy and liberation promised by a spirit.
-In the Do Lectures, we would argue, this was primarily related through unleashing entrepreneurial creativity through the image of craft mastery, suggesting a continuity with the ‘new spirit’ that Boltanski and Chiapello see as emerging in response to the artistic criticism of the 1960s.
+In the Do Lectures, we would argue, this was primarily related through unleashing entrepreneurial creativity through the image of craft mastery, suggesting a continuity with the ‘new spirit’ that Boltanski and Chiapello see as emerging in response to the artistic critique of the 1960s.
 This combines with a retrospective valorisation of a more conservative ‘craft’ ethos, however.
 The second dimension of security was framed at the Do Lectures through a combination of ecology and family.
 Reflected through the mobilisation of children, animals, food and nature in the talks, these combined in persistent demands for environmental sustainability framed in terms of keeping the world safe for children.
 It was the third dimension that perhaps came most explicitly to the fore however: ‘the notion of fairness, explaining how capitalism is coherent with a sense of justice, and how it contributes to the common good’ (Boltanski & Chiapello, 2005b, 164).
-In the ‘even newer’ spirit that we are suggesting was being articulated, however provisionally, at the Do Lectures, the dimension of fairness moved beyond the conventional ‘trickle down’ idea that ‘a rising tide floats all boats’: the staple legitimatory articulation of the social good of capitalism.
+In the ‘even newer’ spirit that we are suggesting is being articulated, however provisionally, at the Do Lectures, the dimension of fairness moved beyond the conventional ‘trickle down’ idea that ‘a rising tide floats all boats’, the staple legitimatory articulation of the social good of capitalism.
 It also moves beyond the focus on ‘mobility’ that characterised this dimension in the ‘new spirit’ and which enabled the development of ‘employability’ as an individual benefit.
 Although we would argue that ‘community’ was primarily represented within the lectures as a network resource, this was coupled with local rootedness as a means of establishing authenticity and ecological responsibility.

-In this, the ‘even newer’ spirit seems to follow the conservative strand of ecological criticism identified recently by Eve Chiapello (2013) as including locally grounded responsibility for workers and their moral education as furthering the social good.
-In this conservative criticism:
+In this, the ‘even newer’ spirit seems to follow the conservative strand of ecological criticism identified recently by Eve Chiapello (2013), including locally grounded responsibility for workers and their moral education as furthering the social good.
+In this conservative critique:

 … day-to-day business management, development of personal connections and affection towards employees is recommended, and the firm owner should have a duty to live on the same territory as his workers, so that he (conservatives generally have a strictly gender-segregated view of the world) will retain a permanent concern for their living conditions and safety.
 (Chiapello, 2013, 70)